BlueBlazin/thislang/README.md

 - Try-catch blocks
 - `call` method on function
 - break and continue
-- spread arguments to function calls
+- spread arguments to function calls (only the last argument)

 ## Implementation